 Now that SARS-CoV-2 infections are widely distributed in the human population, there is a possibility for certain animal species to become infected through close contact with infected humans.
 Infection of animals with SARS-CoV-2 may have implications for animal health and welfare, for wildlife conservation, and for biomedical research.

-Cats (domestic and large cats), minks and dogs have tested positive for SARS-CoV-2 in the field setting, following contact with humans known or suspected to be infected with SARS-CoV-2.
 Studies are underway to better understand the susceptibility of different animal species to SARS-CoV-2 and to assess infection dynamics in susceptible animal species.

-Although several animal species have been infected with SARS-CoV-2, these infections are not a driver of the COVID-19 pandemic; the pandemic is driven by human to human transmission.
 There is no evidence that companion animals are playing an epidemiological role in the spread of human infection with SARS-CoV-2.
 However, reports from infected mink farms suggest that in these environments there is the possibility for transmission of SARS-CoV-2 from mink to humans following infection of these animals.

-Considering recent reports from the Netherlands, risk-based measures should be considered on mink farms to avoid the introduction of SARS-CoV-2 infection to the animals, to reduce the risk of subsequent spread between animals and to humans, and to reduce the risk of an animal reservoir being established.
+Risk-based measures should be considered on mink farms to avoid the introduction of SARS-CoV-2 infection to the animals, to reduce the risk of subsequent spread between animals and to humans, and to reduce the risk of an animal reservoir being established.

 There is no justification in taking measures directed at companion animals, which may compromise their welfare.